woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/indexes.rst

 Vacuuming
 ---------

 Simply creating an index is not enough to allow PostgreSQL to use the index effectively.
-The ``VACUUM`` command instructs PostgreSQL to reclaim any unused space in the table pages after any update or delete operations.
+The :command:`VACUUM` command instructs PostgreSQL to reclaim any unused space in the table pages after any update or delete operations.
 VACUUMing must be performed whenever a new index is created or after a large number of UPDATEs, INSERTs or DELETEs are performed on a table.

 Vacuuming is so critical for the efficient running of the database that PostgreSQL provides an ``autovacuum`` option, which is enabled by default. ``autovacuum`` both VACUUMs (recovers space) and ANALYZEs (updates statistics) on your tables at intervals determined by the level of activity.
 While this is essential for highly transactional databases, it is not advisable to wait for an autovacuum run after adding indexes or bulk-loading data.
-If a large batch update is performed, you should manually run ``VACUUM``.
+If a large batch update is performed, you should manually run :command:`VACUUM`.

 Vacuuming and analyzing the database can be performed separately as required.
-Issuing the ``VACUUM`` command will not update the database statistics.
-Similarly, issuing an ``ANALYZE`` command will not recover unused space.
+Issuing the :command:`VACUUM` command will not update the database statistics.
+Similarly, issuing an :command:`ANALYZE` command will not recover unused space.
 Both commands can be run against the entire database, a single table, or a single column.

 .. code-block:: sql